wentzeld/documentation/docs/Using Any API/array-response.md

 ## Make an Existing Job Request

-If your contract is calling a public API endpoint, an Oracle job may already exist for it.
-If so, it could mean you do not need to add the URL, or other adapter parameters into the request, since the job already configured to return the desired data.
+If your contract is calling a public API endpoint, an Oracle job might already exist for it.
+It could mean that you do not need to add the URL or other adapter parameters into the request because the job is already configured to return the desired data.
 This makes your smart contract code more succinct.
-To see an example of a contract using an existing job, see [Make an Existing Job Request](../existing-job-request/).
+To see an example of a contract using an existing job, see the [Make an Existing Job Request](../existing-job-request/) guide.

 For more information about the functions in `ChainlinkClient`, visit the [ChainlinkClient API Reference](../chainlink-framework/).